SciML/FEniCS.jl/README.md

 1. Clone the package into Julia.
 This can be done via Pkg.clone("https://github.com/JuliaDiffEq/FEniCS.jl")
 2. Proceed to build the package via Pkg.build("FEniCS")
 3. Should be available to use.
-Due to errors with PyCall, it does not currently work on a Windows based system.
+Due to the fact that FEniCS.jl uses the conda distribution to install and use FEniCS, this package will not currently work on Windows based systems due to the fact that a Windows Conda distribution is not currently supported by FEniCS ( https://fenicsproject.org/download/ )

-Note: This is a work in progress!
+Note: This is a work in progress, and the structure may change throughout the summer.
+Nevertheless any suggestions/improvements/comments etc are always welcomed.